runtimeverification/verified-smart-contracts/erc20/viper/README.md

 ### Compiled EVM Bytecode

-We compiled the [source code][ERC20.v.py] down to the EVM bytecode using the official Vyper compiler with the version 0.0.2 (of the commit [`bf6ed1bfde2071ee2d5fdd6fbe1c09cf3bec44f2`][version]).
+We compiled the [source code][src] down to the EVM bytecode using the official Vyper compiler with the version 0.0.2 (of the commit [`bf6ed1bfde2071ee2d5fdd6fbe1c09cf3bec44f2`][version]).
 Specifically, the EVM bytecode is obtained by running the following command:
 ```
 $ viper -f bytecode_runtime ERC20.v.py
 ```